nymbyl/kernramble_web/content/about.md

 There are 3 characters

-1. "April" (mary) - the heroine of the story, deaf
+1. "April" (Mary Magdalene) - the heroine of the story, deaf
 2. The protagonist ("hero" - Christ, loner, mute) - the clever "clock-maker"
 3. The antagonist ("villian" - Satan, leader, false prophet) - the fake "clock-maker"